wkaisertexas/tiktok-uploader/README.md

 # ♻️ Examples

-[Scheduled Uploader](examples/example_series_upload.py) is an automation which is based off this package.
+[Scheduled Uploader Example](examples/example_series_upload.py) is an automation which is based off this package.
 Videos are read from a CSV file using [Pandas](https://pandas.pydata.org).
-A video upload attempt is made and **if and only if** it is successfull will the video be marked as uploaded.
+A video upload attempt is made and **if and only if** it is successful will the video be marked as uploaded.

 ## 📝 Notes